Retrofarm/core-clone-mod-of-compound/README.md

 1. Charge a fee on token transfers
 2. Users can earn the fee by farming

-#Deflationary Through Buy Backs n Burns#

-Tokens are bought and burned from the proceeds of the NFT commemorative weekly sales.
+Tokens are also bought and burned from the proceeds of the NFT commemorative weekly sales.
 This simple process means that those holding tokens are able to farm without infinite inflation.

 # Keeping **Liquidity Liquid**

-All transfers have to be approved by the CORE Transfers smart contract, which will block all liquidity withdrawals from Uniswap.
-This will guarantee a stable market, giving holders and farmers skin in the game.
+All transfers have to be approved by the NES & Atari Transfers smart contract, which will block all liquidity withdrawals from Uniswap.
+This will make the market stable and keep the community around long term.

 # **Real Governance**

-CORE is designed for great community governance.
-The communtiy decides everything, from developer fees, to deciding on the fee approver contract, adding new pools, rebalancing, and even disabling pools in the CORE Transfer contract.
+Retro Farm is designed for great community governance.
+The communtiy decides everything and the team is your puppet and you are the master community.

-If the holders decide COREVault should have a YFI pool, we can set the ratio of fees it will be able to distribute, as well as when people should be able to withdraw YFI tokens from it.
+If the holders decide RetroFarmsVaults should have a YFI pool, we can set the ratio of fees it will be able to distribute, as well as when people should be able to withdraw YFI tokens from it.

-This creates an incentive to hold even more CORE by the holders of YFI tokens.
+This creates an incentive to hold even more NES & Atari.
 Let the governance begin.

-# **10000 CORE Forever**
+# **1000000 NES & Atari Forever**

-Theres absolutely no way to create new CORE tokens.
-This means the circulating supply can only ever go down, period.
+Theres absolutely no way to create new NES or Atari tokens.
+This means the the circulating supply can only ever go down, period.